 Note: I mention 1 cup which is a custom American/British unit of measurement.
 For us Europeans, it would be a coffee cup (1/4 of a liter).

 1 cup of guava is roughly 4.20 grams of protein.

 This tropical fruit is probably one you are not eating, at least not regularly.
 In a cup, you will find 4 grams of protein and 9 grams of fiber including three times the vitamin C of a large orange!
-Guava’s are also rich in lycopene a phytonutrient that is linked to reduction of cancer and cardio vascular disease.
+Guavas are also rich in lycopene a phytonutrient that is linked to the reduction of cancer and cardiovascular disease.

 1 cup of cooked pasta contains roughly 10 grams of protein.

-This one is a given and I just had to add it to my list considering that pasta is one of my favorite dishes.
+I just had to add it to my list considering that pasta is one of my favorite dishes, albeit cutting down on my carbohydrates as well.
 They are known for being rich in complex carbohydrates and providing energy to muscles, but many people also forget that pasta is a good source of protein.
-I love Barilla if I go for grain based pasta and these bad boys have a whopping 10 grams of protein per cup.
+I love Barilla if I go for grain-based pasta and these bad boys have a whopping 10 grams of protein per cup.
 They also contain omega 3 fatty acids and a few grams of fiber.

 1 cup is roughly 8 grams of protein.

 My wife initially introduced me to quinoa a few years ago and I fell in love with it.
 It looks like a grain but isn’t.
-It actually belongs to the same group of vegetables like spinach and swiss chard.
+It actually belongs to the same group of vegetables as spinach and swiss chard.
 It has fiber, vitamins, minerals, and protein.
-A half cup of cooked quinoa is probably the most protein rich whole carb you can eat.
+A half-cup of cooked quinoa is probably the most protein-rich whole carb you can eat.
 It also provides all essential amino acids.

 1 cup is roughly 3 grams.